 In geography, we will be developing our map skills and grid references to locate different points when we orienteer around school.
 Next half term, we will be exploring Africa, looking in particular at the Sahara Desert, looking at its human and physical features.

 In our PSHE lessons, we will be exploring anti-bullying and healthy relationships.

 For computing, we will be learning about online safety and the importance of using the internet responsibly.
 We will then move on to designing and making 3D models.

-School uniform should be worn every day, with PE clothing and footwear brought in a separate bag.
+Both classes will have PE on a Friday and swimming on a Tuesday.
+Our outdoor learning sessions will also be on a Tuesday.
+School uniform should be worn every day, with PE clothing and sensible footwear (e.g. trainers) brought in a separate bag.

-Here’s the knowledge organiser for the work we’ll be doing this term:
+Here are the knowledge organisers for the work we’ll be doing this term: